andrewcomputsci2019/cse15l-lab-reports/lab2.md

 ---
 ## What I have learned from weeks 2 & 3
 The first thing I learned from weeks 2 and 3 was SSH config files which are really cool and allowed me to specify what private keys correspond to different hosts and what users to use on those different hosts.
-This ultimately lets me just type the hostname of the ssh server I want to connect too and it will use the config file to figure everything out for me, super cool.
-The second thing I learned from weeks 2 and 3 was Java's in-built http provider, I have always used the Spring framework to create web servers in Java, so it was interesting to learn and see the differences within Java's built in style/method.
+This ultimately lets me just type the hostname of the SSH server I want to connect to and it will use the config file to figure everything out for me, super cool.
+The second thing I learned from weeks 2 and 3 was Java's in-built http provider, I have always used the Spring framework to create web servers in Java, so it was interesting to learn and see the differences within Java's built-in style/method.